bottenderjs/bottenderjs.github.io/content/docs/Guides-Slack.md

 ### Message format

 In Bottender, you can use function `context.sendText()` to send messages.
 You can format messages with [Slack message formatting](https://api.slack.com/docs/message-formatting).
-For more information, check [Slack Context Reference](./APIReference-SlackContext.md) and [Official Document](https://api.slack.com/methods/chat.postMessage).
+For more information, check [Context Reference](./APIReference-Context) and [Official Document](https://api.slack.com/methods/chat.postMessage).

 ### Channel